Blog

 Why We Built This

-We started asking — what would it take to auto-detect which strings are media and render them inline?
-That question led to ViewJSON: a tool where you paste your JSON and immediately see every image, hear every audio clip, and watch every video, without leaving the page.
+So we built ViewJSON: paste your JSON and immediately see every image, hear every audio clip, and play every video — without leaving the page.

 Use Cases